redislabs-training/ru204/admin-training/lab-use/README.md

 ## Here's what you get

 This lab simulates a group of VMs with:
-- easy startup and shutdown
+- easy startup, shutdown, and reset
-- simple reset
 - control of DNS.

 What you get is a single VM with: